-Kanye West originally designed a shoe for Adidas in 2006, but it never came out.
+Kanye West originally designed a shoe for Adidas in 2006, but it was never released.
 The first brand to officially collaborate with Kanye West and have a shoe line was Nike.
 This collaboration lasted for five years and a total of three sneaker styles were released.
 In 2013, after the release of the "Red Octobers" Kanye West left Nike.
 Kanye West wanted Nike to grant him royalties, but they denied his request.
 Kanye West reached out to Adidas and they agreed to give him royalties.
-A year after the confirmation of the Adidas and Kanye West collaboration, there was still no product.
-February 2015 was when the collaboration officially debuted.
-"Yeezy Season 1" had been very anticipated and celebrities such as Rihanna, Diddy, and Kim Kardashian were at the showing.
+A year after the confirmation of the Adidas and Kanye West collaboration.
+In February 2015 the collaboration officially debuted.
+"Yeezy Season 1" had been highly anticipated and celebrities such as Rihanna, Diddy, and Kim Kardashian were at the showing.

 "Yeezy Season 1" officially released on October 29, 2015.
 This collection was noted for its stripped down, ready-to-wear style, which drew on military clothing and flesh-toned colors.
 Prices ranged from $600 sweatpants to $3,000 jackets.
 Although, the footwear sold out quickly, the apparel collection did not.
+West revealed in a 2018 interview that he was in talks with Louis Vuitton for a $30 million apparel deal.
+The deal was not approved by the LVMH board and West was left with no clothing partners.
 After the "Yeezy Season 1" show, Adidas announced they would no longer be a part of Yeezy apparel.
 Instead, they will only be collaborating on footwear.

 Yeezy Boost 750